 You are guiding them to be good citizens in the community.
 Nice people, kind people, with good work ethic and integrity because you yourself know they are the adults you admire and all you want for your children is good and admiration because you know that’s the easier path in life as opposed to conflict, violence and oppression.

 As they grown into young adults you want to only see good come their way.
 As they make connections, friends, your web of connections also grows.
-New interesting people enter you life.
+New interesting people enter your life.
 The not so good ones we learn what we don’t want in life and the good connections continue to enrich our lives.

 As your children flee the nest, now with less influence from your intensity of protection, oozing with love and care you reluctantly hand them over to the next person who will be the caretaker of their heart, who will carry on in your abscence one day.

 You want that caretaker, the person they chose to give their heart to, to love them as you do.
 To carry on in your abscence to bring joy to their life and allow them to continue to thrive and grow and experience life to its fullest.
 For them to be happy.
-And in times when realities of life knock them to their knees or worse completely to the ground that their caretaker of their heart will reach out their hand each and every time and help them to their feet, and if they can’t that they sit beside them let them and let them lean on them, lean on each other and wait until they can get up.
+And in times when realities of life knock them to their knees or worse completely to the ground that their caretaker of their heart will reach out their hand each and every time and help them to their feet, and if they can’t that they sit beside them and let them lean on them, lean on each other and wait until they can get up.
 And that the two rise as one stronger than ever, whether that care taker is a lover or friend.

 That’s why connections are so important so when we fall someone is there to help us rise and as parents we hope one day our children will be blessed with choices and one of those is a choice of experiencing being a parent, if they chose to.
 For me albeit that tragedy struck and I was thrown into being a sole parent, I still have no regrets.
 My children brought me such joy in their early years, helped me in my times of grief and despair, gave me purpose in a senseless situation, and my love for them is undying.
 At every stage in a child’s life as a parent there’s something to look forward to.